Abstract

 Of interest to the study of plant development is also the fact that the cytosols of adjacent plant cells are usually connected through plasmodesmata, allowing efficient diffusion of chemical signals (12-14), and the suggestion that plant cell walls may serve as a developmental memory, as they do in Fucus (15).

-The asymmetric division of the zygote gives rise to the embryo and the extra-embryonic suspensor, through which nutrients are transported to the embryo (46).
+Box 1: Early development of ArabidopsisThe asymmetric division of the zygote gives rise to the embryo and the extra-embryonic suspensor, through which nutrients are transported to the embryo (46).
 The suspensor also pushes the embryo into the lumen of the embryo sac (47).
 In later development the uppermost cell of the suspensor gives rise to the hypophysis of the embryo (48), which takes part in developing the root cap and tip.
+The embryo is simple and lacks some structures present in the mature plant.
+However, the shoot apical meristem, from which all later above-ground meristems are derived, becomes established at this stage.
+The various appearance of the embryo at various stages has been used to provide a context for discussing developmental events.
+Their names are given here. |

 Embryology